Jump to Section

 The blog post:20 Ways to Kill Engagement and Stop Those Pesky Blog CommentsThe content upgrade: “flip side” tip sheet

 Why it works: Some kinds of blog posts may not seem to lend themselves to a content upgrade.
 What if you’re writing an op-ed?
 A review?
 A humor piece?
 It may take a little more thought to find the perfect content-upgrade match for posts like these, but you may be surprised by the possibilities if you do a little brainstorming.
 Take Kevin’s post for an example, based on the Opposite Day premise that bloggers hate getting comments and should try to prevent them by any means possible.
 The post is fun and may feel lightweight at first, but there’s plenty of serious advice tucked inside—which Kevin pulls out and repackages in his content upgrade.
 This PDF is the straight-faced version of his tips on engaging readers, though it maintains a consistently playful feel in its colorful images and snappy copy.
 Kevin’s approach is unique to his post (as the best content upgrades are), but you can adapt the strategy to other kinds of content.
 If your post consists of best practices, consider creating a content upgrade spelling out what not to do, or vice versa.
 Not so hard, right?
 If you haven’t used the content upgrade strategy on your own blog yet, I have a challenge for you.
 Go back to your most recent big post and run through the list of content upgrade ideas we’ve collected here.
 I’m betting you’ll think of several ways you can use that post as the starting point for a new content upgrade—maybe even one you can use with one of your next posts.
 (If you’re still not inspired, post a link in the comments and we can do some collective brainstorming.)
-And before you go, make sure to download our free guide of 25 reader-approved content upgrade ideas: [cta-box]
+And before you go, make sure to for more content upgrade ideas.